The title was based on a receptionist’s phone greeting. The business was Nasty Little Man, a New York PR firm representing high-profile musical acts.

-I was going through a particularly painful break-up, and I desperately needed a distraction.
-Music was incredibly important to me, but I found I was particularly vulnerable to sad songs, ballads, break-up songs.
-In fact, almost any love song.
+I was going through a particularly painful break-up, and desperately needed a distraction.
+As a teenager, music usually consumed my every spare moment, but I discovered I was particularly vulnerable to sad ballads.
+In fact, almost any love song of any genre.
 Of course, it transpires that most songs on the radio and in our personal musical collections are about love – whether it’s about a crush, the excitement of early coupling, or loss.

 While Hello Nasty is apparently Ad-Rock’s favourite Beastie Boys album, the critical consensus seems to be that it’s just too baggy to reach the heights of their earlier work.
-Yet if this has been a shorter, better album then it would have been less useful to me at that point.
+Yet if this had been a shorter, better album then it would have been less useful to me.

 In my situation, Hello Nasty’s perceived vulnerabilities – its length, its frequent cameos and solo jaunts, its indulgent genre-hopping – became virtues.
-It was good company, plain and simple.
-As Jess Harvell observed in Pitchfork when the record was reissued, ‘I remember loving Hello Nasty at the time in part because it was so much, even the undercooked bits and gimpy hippie schlock.’
+It wasn’t just that it drowned out the pain; it was good company, plain and simple.
+My feelings echoed those recalled by Jess Harvell of Pitchfork when the record was reissued: ‘I remember loving Hello Nasty at the time in part because it was so much, even the undercooked bits and gimpy hippie schlock.’

 Just as important as the content was the production.
-Hello Nasty expands the familiar Beastie Boys soundscape through a late-nineties filter; the songs bounce between multiple musical styles, the spaces between are grouted with non-sequitur exclamations and voicemails.
-In those joyous moments when all three band members are present, you’re buffeted between MCA, Ad Rock and Mike D’s restless call-and-response delivery.
+Hello Nasty runs the familiar Beastie Boys soundscape through a turn-of-the-century filter.
+The songs bounce between multiple musical styles, the spaces between are grouted with non-sequitur exclamations and voicemails.
+In those joyous moments when all three band members are present, you’re buffeted between MCA, Ad-Rock and Mike D’s restless call-and-response delivery.

 Another dimension

 Thanks to its heavy rotation on my stereo, many of the album’s lyrics lodged in my brain in perpetuity.
-They still return to me on a regular basis, prompted by environmental cues in hotels (‘All I wanna know is when is checkout time’), displays in supermarkets (‘Fresh like a box of Krispy Kremes’) and breakfast on the stove on a Sunday morning (‘I don’t mean to brag / I don’t mean to boast / but I’m intercontinental when I eat French toast’).
+They still return to me on a regular basis, prompted by environmental cues, in hotels (‘All I wanna know is when is checkout time’), in supermarkets (‘Fresh like a box of Krispy Kremes’) and on the stove (‘I don’t mean to brag / I don’t mean to boast / but I’m intercontinental when I eat French toast’).

-The album even provided something like moral guidance for me during an early moment of personal reckoning, reminding me that there ‘ain’t no time like the present to work s*** out’ and – most potently of all – that ‘until your back’s up against the wall / you never know yourself that much at all’.
+The album even provided something akin to moral guidance during my earliest moment of personal reckoning.
+It reminded me that there ‘ain’t no time like the present to work s*** out’ and – most potently of all – that ‘until your back’s up against the wall / you never know yourself that much at all’.
 At that moment, I could briefly imagine the Boys were in my corner.

 And while it’s not quite Paul’s Boutique in terms of cultural references, there was certainly enough there (Pannonkonnen, ‘O-o-h Child’, Chateauneuf du Pap) to provide a little education for an impressionable young mind.1